 What about club runners?
 Surely if you don’t represent a club, you’re not a real runner.
 Do you know something, I used to believe that crap too.
 I believed that crap so hard with all my heart that when I first started to enjoy running, and wanted to improve, I was too scared to join a running club in case they laughed at me.
 (I know, it sounds ridiculous writing it down.)
 So I started my own club, together with my husband and two of our friends for moral support, and we got our own qualifications so we knew what we were doing, and we made our own little club of pretend real runners until we’d forgotten that we ever believed we weren’t real runners and being in a club was just what people who loved running did for fun.
 We put too many feelings in the way sometimes.
 Had I joined a “real” club back then, I would probably have been made to feel really welcome and enjoyed it.
 I’m glad I didn’t, because following my own path lead me to this career as a running coach, so I don’t regret it, but don’t ever let your own made-up feelings about something make you doubt that you are a real runner.
 We run.
 Therefore we are real runners.
 Belonging to a club is irrelevant.

 What about how often you run?
-I’ve recently migrated across the country and in making new running buddies, I ran recently with a lady who told me she “only” runs once a week.
-In turn, her perceived apology about how little she ran, made me feel awkward and embarrassed about how much I ran.
+As a coach, I often hear people apologising to me for ‘only’ running once a week.
+This is turn can also lead to those of us who run more regularly feeling a little awkward and embarrassed.
 I mean, I run to the point of obsession – I usually like to run 5 or 6 times a week, sometimes 7 or 8 if I can fit it in and get away with it from the husband’s point of view.
+And I don’t like to mention it if I know someone doesn’t run as much as I do.
 But it got me thinking, why should any of us apologise for how little, or how much, we run?
 We run.
 Therefore we are real runners.
 Frequency is irrelevant.

 The one question you need to ask yourself is: Do you run?
 Yes?
 Then you’re a real runner.